PhDGeomatic/InsubriParks/docs/20_usage.md

 ```bash
 docker-compose up -d
 ```
-The Dashboard run on `http://<hostname or hostip>:8080/InsubriParks_Dashboard`
+The Dashboard is avaliable at the url: `http://<hostname or hostip>:8080/InsubriParks_Dashboard`

 ### Reverse Proxy

-Using NGINX as reverse proxy, in order to expose both the Dashboard and the Bot on the same http/https port, the Dashboard run also on `http://<hostname or hostip>/InsubriParks_Dashboard`
+NGINX is used as reverse proxy in order to expose both the Dashboard and the Bot on the same http/https port.
+The Dashboard is also avaliable at the url: `http://<hostname or hostip>/InsubriParks_Dashboard`